 The “Query Counters” graph on the left below plots the number of running queries observed over a period of time.
 The second graph on the right plots the number of worker nodes in the cluster over a period of time.

-Config A: Low minimum size (2), Max Size (12)Using low minimum size is the worst choice – results in highest query latency (total time) and incurs highest cost (node runtime)
+Config A: Low minimum size (2), Max Size (12)Using low minimum size is the worst choice – results in the highest query latency (total time) and incurs the highest cost (node runtime)

-Config B: High minimum size (6), Max Size (12)Using high minimum size provides good query latency (total time taken) but incurs high cost (node runtime)
+Config B: High minimum size (6), Max Size (12)Using a high minimum size provides good query latency (total time taken) but incurs a high cost (node runtime)

-Config C: Low minimum size (1), Required workers (6) and Max size (12)Using required workers results in least cost (lowest node runtime) while still providing overall good query latency (total time taken is almost as good as Config B with high minimum size)
+Config C: Low minimum size (1), Required workers (6), and Max size (12)Using required workers results in the least cost (lowest node runtime) while still providing overall good query latency (total time taken is almost as good as Config B with high minimum size)

 Total time taken records the time taken to finish the entire workload.
 A shorter time indicates better performance.
 Total node runtime records the cumulative runtime across all nodes in the cluster.
 With per-second billing, this number directly translates into the cost of running the entire workload.
 See the table below for a complete comparison of Configurations A, B, and C:

 |Total time taken||5h 12m||4h 26m||4h 37m|

 |Total node runtime seconds||143137||134664||124351|

 Config A with a low minimum size exhibits poor performance because queries often arrive when the cluster is at its minimum size of two nodes.
 Although autoscaling is triggered in an attempt to meet target latency, its impact is limited as Presto is not able to redistribute non-source stages like join, aggregation, and sorting operations in a query onto newly added nodes after the query has started executing.

 Config B with a high minimum size exhibits the best performance, but at the cost of always keeping six nodes up.